q3769/conseq4j/README.md

 ## Use it...

-- Sequence keys: A sequence key cannot be `null`.
+- Sequence Keys: A sequence key cannot be `null`.
 Any two keys are considered "the same sequence key" if and only if `Objects.equals(sequenceKey1, sequenceKey2)` returns `true`.

-- Thread-safety: conseq4j is thread-safe in that no data corruption happens due to thread racing.
-Note, however, there is no such thing as sequence among tasks submitted concurrently by different threads; that is by definition, and regardless of the tasks' sequence keys.
+- Thread-safety: conseq4j is thread-safe in that no data corruption happens due to concurrent modification.
+By definition, however, there is no such thing as sequence among tasks submitted concurrently by different threads.
+  Regardless of the sequence key, conseq4j will execute tasks in random order if they are submitted by different threads.
+- Concurrency and Sequencing: Tasks submitted by a single client thread will be managed to run concurrently if they have different sequence keys, and sequentially if they have the same sequence key.
 Therefore, client-side multithreading is not recommended while sequencing is imperative; instead, conseq4j should be used to provide multithreading/concurrency, as well as sequencing.

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService